ipsita93/SeniorDETechAssessment-23/README.md

 # Senior Data Enginer Tech Challenge
 ---
-This test is split into 5 sections:
+This test is split into 3 sections:
 1. Data Pipelines
 2. Databases
 3. System Design
-4. Charts & APIs
-5. Machine Learning

 ---
 ## Submission Guidelines
 Please create a Github repository containing your submission and send us an email containing a link to the repository.
+Ensure that the repository is marked as `Private`, and grant access to the users provided to you separately.

 Dos:
 - Frequent commits